Tiyas17/LeetCompass/README.md

 ## Search Functionality

-The search engine provides a simple user interface where users can enter a search term and specify the number of questions to retrieve.
-Upon submitting the search query, the search engine calculates the TF-IDF score for each document and returns the top-ranked documents based on the query relevance.

-The search functionality is implemented in the `calculate_sorted_order_of_documents()` function, which takes a list of query terms and returns a sorted list of documents along with their scores and question links.
+The search engine offers an uncomplicated interface that allows users to input a search term and indicate the desired number of questions to retrieve.
+After submitting the search query, the search engine evaluates the TF-IDF score for each document and presents the most relevant documents based on the query.
+The search functionality is executed through the calculate_sorted_order_of_documents() function, which accepts a list of query terms and generates a sorted list of documents along with their scores and question links.

 ## User Interface